 The need for M2PC has been articulated and assessed.
-M2PC has been approved at the CD-0 level, and the CD-1 report is under review3.
-Conceptual drawings have been developed; they include space for process development, sample preparation, and a 12,000-square-foot automated laboratory within a larger 24,500-square-foot facility.
+M2PC has been approved at the CD-1 level in FY 2024.1 Conceptual drawings have been developed; they include space for process development, sample preparation, and a 12,000-square-foot automated laboratory within a larger 24,500-square-foot facility.
 These are important steps toward construction readiness.

 The BERAC subcommittee identified two major scientific engineering challenges related to construction readiness.
 First, M2PC will need to develop technical solutions and scientific strategies to enable cultivation of consortia across a vast, diverse biological and environmental (conditional) parameter space.
 Current estimates suggest only 1% of microbes can be cultivated; M2PC aspires to significantly increase this percentage for microorganisms representing all three domains: bacteria, archaea, and eukaryotes.
 Additionally, the parameter space for cultivation conditions is enormous: oxygen, pH, and temperature combined with different carbon, nitrogen, and phosphorus sources.
 It is unclear what solutions beyond cultivating consortia will be used to address this vast challenge.
-Second, M2PC will need to assemble all the equipment infrastructure and state-of-the-art technologies needed to quickly perform genomic, metatranscriptomic, metaproteomic, metabolomic, and secondary metabolite analyses.
-How it will overcome both these challenges remains unclear.
+Second, M2PC will need to assemble all the equipment infrastructure and stateof-the-art technologies necessary to quickly perform genomic, metatranscriptomic, metaproteomic, metabolomic, and secondary metabolite analyses.
+How M2PC will overcome both these challenges remains unclear.